tjof2/pgure-svt/README.md

 - `numthreads` - Number of threads to use on a multicore computer

 ##### Integration with HyperSpy

-PGURE-SVT can be integrated with the HyperSpy multi-dimensional data analysis toolbox, which provides a number of useful features including data visualization and data import from a number of microscopy file formats.
-An example iPython notebook is [provided here](https://github.com/tjof2/pgure-svt/blob/master/examples/PGURE-SVT-HyperSpy-Demo.ipynb).
+PGURE-SVT can be integrated with the [HyperSpy](http://hyperspy.org) multi-dimensional data analysis toolbox, which provides a number of useful features including data visualization and data import from a number of microscopy file formats.
+An example Jupyter notebook is [provided here](https://github.com/tjof2/pgure-svt/blob/master/examples/PGURE-SVT-HyperSpy-Demo.ipynb).

 #### Standalone executable
 The PGURE-SVT standalone executable uses a simple command-line interface along with a separate parameter file.
 It is convenient to use on remote computing clusters.
 The parameter file allows the user to customize various options of the PGURE-SVT algorithm.
-Note that the standalone executable currently only supports TIFF sequences.
+Note that the standalone executable currently only supports 8-bit and 16-bit TIFF sequences.

 ```bash
 ./PGURE-SVT param.svt